Skip to content

 Training for Paediatricians

-So, how can Paediatricians & Paediatric trainees improve, with the above in mind?
-Clinical skills in consultations are always being sharpened; with experience clinicians, become increasingly aware that parents need to be listened to but not always agreed with.
+Clinical skills in consultations are always being sharpened.
+With experience, clinicians become increasingly aware that parents must be listened to but not always agreed with.
 Additionally, the skills of managing the potential conflict in the doctor-patient relationship also develop with time.
 In FII, there is a shift in emphasis so that the child truly becomes the primary client.

 Be mindful of obstacles which stand in the way of paediatricians recognising FII:

-– discomfort with not believing a parent, on whose history paediatricians rely
+• discomfort with not believing a parent on whose history paediatricians rely

-– discomfort with not understanding the child’s presentation
+• discomfort with not understanding the child’s presentation

-– concern about missing a treatable condition
+• concern about missing a treatable condition

-– concern about litigation or complaints.
+• concern about litigation or complaints

 Adshead G, Bluglass K. A vicious circle: transgenerational attachment representations in a case of factitious illness by proxy.
 Attach Hum Dev.
 2001 Apr;3(1):77-95.